Lassulus/nix-autobahn/README.md

 fear not, now there is nix-autobahn which will download necessary dependencies for you.
 ```
 ./nix-autobahn factorio --> Spawns a fhs shell with all needed shared dependencies to execute the binary
+./nix-autobahn-ld factorio -> Spawns you inside a shell with NIX_LD_LIBRARY_PATH set to the needed dependencies
 ./find-libs factorio    --> Lists all libs needed for the binary
 ./fhs-shell             --> Spawns a fhs shell.
 Arguments are the packages to be available
 ```